NikolaiBalashov/homework_IU4-31B/README.md

-#This is variant 1 of homework
+This is variant 1 of homework.

 This code converts decimal numbers to binary using bitwise "and" operation